celulaproject/celula/README.md

 There is a simple solution to the problem if the following conditions are met:

-1. We can trust that the IaaS cloud platform will enforce safe cross-tenant sharing.
+1. We can trust that the IaaS cloud platform will enforce safe cross-tenant sharing and do not disclose our data.
 2. The IaaS cloud platform has an API for:
     - creating VMs.
     - creating persistent disks.
     - encrypting persistent disks with customer supplied encryption keys.
     - attaching persistent disks to VMs.
     - running startup-scripts on newly created VMs.
-3. There is a script that once executed will completely isolate the machine from external operators with physical or remote access to the VM.
+3. There is a script that once executed will completely block user and root access to the VM.
 4. We can trust in the first server that will expose the Celula API (the source cell).

 ## Explanation